eth-cscs/cug25-uenv/slides/cpe/slides.md

 * non-admin CSCS staff (glorified users) can deploy new images
 * roll back and upgrade is trivial

-Shout out to Andreas Fink and Theofilos Manitaras at CSCS.

 ---

 # HPE RPM repository